 Celebration of Teaching

-The Celebration of Teaching is special occasion at the University of Missouri where teaching professionals and instructional support staff come together to celebrate our community.
+The Celebration of Teaching is a special occasion at the University of Missouri where teaching professionals and instructional support staff come together to celebrate our community.
 At this event there is an awards luncheon and opportunities to reflect on the past academic year by connecting with colleagues and engaging in discussions to enhance student learning.

 Teaching and Learning Consultations